-In honor of the 100th edition of the Math Ed Podcast, Sam wants to do something a little different.
-He is calling for people to submit a 1-4 minute audio recording where people share a piece of math education scholarship (book, article, etc.) that has inspired them.
-Each recording should be accompanied by a reference of the resource and an introduction of the one sharing the resource.
-Sam will compile and share these submissions as part of his 100th episode.
-To be considered, the submissions need to emailed to (email@example.com) by October 10, 2017.
+In honor of the 100th edition of the Math Ed Podcast, Sam wanted to do something a little different.
+He called for people to submit a 1-4 minute audio recording where people share a piece of math education scholarship (book, article, etc.) that has inspired them.
+Each recording needed to be accompanied by a reference of the resource and an introduction of the one sharing the resource.
+Sam compiled and shared these submissions as part of his 100th episode.

 Sources of Inspiration during my Math Ed Journey